troglobit/mdnsd/README.md

 [Jeremie Miller's][jeremie] original mDNS/mDNS-SD library daemon.

-Download a [relased tarball][releases] (not a GitHub zip) to unlock a fully supported version.
-Hardcore devs. can proceed to clone the GIT repository, see below for help.
+> Download a [versioned relased tarball][releases] (not a GitHub zip) to
+> unlock a fully supported version.
+Hardcore devs. can proceed to clone
+> the GIT repository, see below for help.

 Usage